Volpestyle/y2k-nostalgic-futurism/holo/packages/pipeline-service/README.md

 uvicorn server:app --host 0.0.0.0 --port 9090
 ```

-Then point the worker at it:
+Then point the worker at it (overriding auto mode):

 ```bash
 export HOLO_PIPELINE_RUNNER=remote